-Students must make arrangements for testing with Career Services and Testing at 432-837-
+Students must make arrangements for testing with Career Services and Testing at 432-837-8178 or 432-837-8357.

 COLLEGE LEVEL EXAMINATION PROGRAM (CLEP)

 Credit is awarded for the examinations listed below.
 Credit may be awarded for acceptable scores on tests not listed upon the approval of the awarding department and College: